211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 The business rule that drove the decision was BR-07 and NFR-11: POPIA requires all personal data to be erased within 30 days of account deactivation.
-A reading list is personal data — it reveals a student's academic interests and reading patterns.
+A reading list is personal data, it reveals a student's academic interests and reading patterns.
 If ReadingList were an independent association, a deletion routine would need to explicitly find and delete it.
 Composition makes this automatic and impossible to forget during implementation.